RhetTbull/osxmetadata/README.md

                 zone), or 2020-04-14T12:00:00-07:00 (ISO 8601 with timezone offset).
+Times without timezone offset are assumed to be in local timezone. duedate         kMDItemDueDate, com.apple.metadata:kMDItemDueDate; The date
+                the item is due.
+A date in ISO 8601 format, time and timezone offset are optional: e.g. 2020-04-14T12:00:00 (ISO 8601 w/o timezone), 2020-04-14 (ISO 8601 w/o time and time zone), or 2020-04-14T12:00:00-07:00 (ISO 8601 with timezone offset).
 Times without timezone offset are assumed to be in local timezone. findercomment   kMDItemFinderComment,
                 com.apple.metadata:kMDItemFinderComment; Finder comments for
                 this file.
 A string.